Frequently Asked Questions

 We’re happy to provide contact(s) for installers or yards in your area if you want to keep it simple.
 But if you enjoy and have the time to do the installation, it’s usually much easier and faster than installing a common bilge pump from scratch.

-You can find the full installation manual on the “Description” tab on each of our shop pages.
+You can find the full installation manual and more specifications on the “Description” tab on each of our shop pages:

 There may be a lot of slime down in the bilge today.
 Once the Arid Bilge is installed, you can clean the bilge one more time and say goodbye to the slime.
 Slime won’t be coming back and therefore it won’t be clogging your Arid Bilge pickups.
 No regular maintenance required here.

-The best thing you can do for your Arid Bilge System is to leave power applied and stop using bilge cleaners that pollute the environment.
-Bilge cleaners tend to create suds which can damage internal components.
-The Arid Bilge System works best when it’s left alone to run and keep your bilge 100% dusty dry.
+The best thing you can do for your Arid Bilge System is to leave power applied and stop using foaming bilge cleaners.
+Not only do they pollute the environment, but the suds from cleaning products can damage the Arid Bilge System’s internal components.

 Three major differences: